Router Customizations

 For simplicity's sake, the preceding diagrams show the request and response sides separately and sequentially.
 In reality, some requests and responses may happen simultaneously and repeatedly.

 For example, SubgraphRequests can happen both in parallel and in sequence: one subgraph's response may be necessary for another's SubgraphRequest.
-(The query planner decides which requests can happen in parallel vs. which need to happen in sequence.)
+(The query planner decides which requests can happen in parallel vs. which need to happen in sequence).
+To match subgraph requests to responses in customizations, the router exposes a subgraph_request_id field that will hold the same value in paired requests and responses.

 Requests run in parallel